yalmip/yalmip.github.io/yalmip/tutorials/generalconvexprogramming.md

   nav: "tutorials"
 ---

-YALMIP is foremost meant to be used as a modelling tool for conic optimization problems, or problems that can be converted to conic optimization problems.
-However, by using the [evaluation based nonlinear operator] framework, it is possible to solve also general convex optimization problems (and nonconvex).
-At the moment, this feature adds support for most operators available in MATLAB, such as logarithms and exponentials, and can easily be extended, as explained in the [nonlinear operators tutorial](/yalmip/tutorials/nonlinearoperators).
+YALMIP was initially developed as a modelling tool for conic optimization problems, or problems that can be converted to conic optimization problems.
+However, today it is a rather general modelling tool with support for most functions and operators.

 You are advised to read the [nonlinear operators tutorial](/yalmip/tutorials/nonlinearoperators) before reading this tutorial.